Hubert H. Humphrey Fellowship Program

 - Bachelor’s degree in an appropriate field of study.

-- Candidates should be proficient in both spoken and written English with a minimum valid Local TOEFL (ITP) score of 525, or 71 Internet-based TOEFL (IBT) or IELTS 6.
+- Demonstrated English language ability with a minimum valid Local TOEFL (ITP) score of 525 or 71 Internet-based TOEFL (iBT); or IELTS score of 6.0.
+Check list of approved testing centers below.

-- Long-Term English (LTE) language training: Candidates who meet all Humphrey program requirements but lack the necessary language skills are encouraged to apply.
+- Important note: Candidates who meet all Humphrey program requirements but lack the necessary language skills are encouraged to apply.
 If nominated and selected they will travel to the U.S. for an intensive 20-25 week pre-academic English program to improve their language skills.
-A minimum valid Local TOEFL (ITP) score of 450 from AMIDEAST or any of the ETS approved centers, or Internet-based (IBT) score of 45 or IELTS score of 5 is required.
+A minimum valid Local TOEFL (ITP) score of 450 from AMIDEAST; or any of the ETS approved centers; or Internet-based TOEFL (iBT) score of 45 or IELTS score of 5 is required.

 - Qualified women are encouraged to apply.